United States > Intellectual property > Copyright

 Fish & Richardson P.C. leverages its bench of experienced trial lawyers and IP expertise to handle copyright registration, transactional and advisory work as well as litigation to act for clients in the new media, arts and creative industries.
 David Hosp (Boston and New York) and Mark Puzella (Boston) have experience handling high-profile technology-related copyright disputes, with Aereo as a key client.
-Joel Leviton in Minneapolis co-chairs the copyright practice alongside Kristen McCallion in New York.
+Joel Leviton in Minneapolis is also recommended, as is practice chair Kristen McCallion in New York.

 Hogan Lovells handles arts, media and entertainment sector-related copyright matters, with clients including major film studios and television networks.
 Dori Ann Hanswirth focuses on copyright issues specific to the media industries and has been involved in representing high-profile clients in disputes, while commercial litigator Steven Hollman also provides ‘unsurpassed knowledge’.
 Highlights included defending Edenred in a lawsuit brought by artist Kurt Perschke regarding the use of his Redball street art project in the client’s promotional campaign.
 The practice has also been defending television presenter Jeanine Pirro against copyright infringement allegations regarding the use of an iconic Ground Zero photograph in a case brought by North Jersey Media Group.
 Other key clients include Sony Pictures Classics, Pathé Distribution, The Smurfs’ rights holders and IBM.